 23) Lauren Summers (Popular) and Scout Taylor-Compton (Nashville).

 The latter’s net-worth is 2 million.
-The dynamic of this daring duo would be a horror-loving metalhead and a pop snob.
+The dynamic of this daring duo would be a pop snob and a horror-loving metalhead.
 If Scout was to wear 20th century Halloween T-shirts, it would be a way to reference her presence in the 2007 remake.
 By this point, it would be a TV series (which is still better than a NetFlix series).